snowflakedb/gosnowflake/README.rst

     git checkout -b update-master-with-upstream
     git merge reset-to-upstream

-    # List commits that only exist in the fork.
+    # Sanity check: verify this shows only _our_ changes
-    git log upstream/master..master --no-merges | cat
+    git log --oneline upstream/master..HEAD

-    # Cherry-pick changes from the fork as needed.
-    git cherry-pick <hash> <hash> <hash>
+    # Fix any code breakage because of changes to types/includes etc.

 **Note**: ensure that `go.mod` uses `sigmacomputing/gosnowflake` as its module name, and (2) references the correct upstream *version* for `snowflakedb/gosnowflake`